feedhenry/mobile-apiserver/README.md

 ### Mobile Api Server

 The mobile api server is an extension to the Kubernetes api in order to represent mobile objects and apis.
+Once it is deployed you will be able to do ```oc create -f MobileApp.json```

 ### Install locally on oc cluster up
 After cloning this repo take the following steps: